vittoria2502/Vittoria-Stavolone-Portfolio-/README.md

 - FastF1 for telemetry parsing
 - Matplotlib/Seaborn/Plotly for visualization
 - Streamlit for dashboards
-- Simulation for race strategy optimization
+- Simulation for race strategy

-Every line of code, chart, and strategy contributes to building a solid foundation for F1 race data and vehicle performance analysis .
+Every line of code, chart, and strategy contributes to building a solid foundation for F1 race data and vehicle performance analysis.
 Let the race begin!

 > Built by Vittoria Stavolone – Mathematician & Aspiring F1 Race Strategist